miquelvir/dsa-2026/docs/PROBLEM.md

 ## Lab 2: Finding the coordinates of a place

 After this lab session, your program should:
-- If the chooses to describe the source with a place, ask the user for the name of a place (e.g. `Àrea Tallers`).
+- If the user chooses to describe the source with a place, ask the user for the name of a place (e.g. `Àrea Tallers`).
 Print its coordinates. (^^)
 - If the user writes a place which is not known (e.g. `Area Tallers` instead of `Àrea Tallers`), allow choosing from the most similar places. (^^^)

 To do so, you will need to implement: